PatrLind/ah_ace_protocol/README.md

 *	Then comes 26 bytes of data that is used for control data and also bridged network data.

 The total data size is always 221 bytes and the total frame size is either 239 bytes (if a VLAN is used) or 235 bytes (normal packets without VLAN).
 The protocol is very sensitive to other traffic on the network and will not tolerate other packets (from what I can see anyway).
-While testing I had a switch that had CDP (Cisco Discovery Protocol) activated and that caused glitches in the communication between the surface and the mix rack.
+While testing I had a switch that had CDP (Cisco Discovery Protocol) activated and that caused glitches in the communication between the surface and the mixrack.

 Packets/frames like this are sent 48000 times/second which also is the audio sampling frequency of the system.
 The three bytes per audio sample makes up the 24 bit sample rate.
 The first channel (channel 0) is a sync signal (I think) that the system (presumably) uses to keep all devices synchronized.
 Only the least significant byte contains data, the other two bytes is always zero.
 The sync packets I have seen are in this byte sequence: